tweedegolf/sequential-storage/README.md

   - Store byte slices in memory
   - Great for caching data
 - Simple APIs:
-  - Just call the function you think you need
+  - Initialize the storage struct and use its functions
   - No need to worry about anything else
 - Item header CRC protected
 - Item data CRC protected